 - Strategies to reduce absence rates due to ‘leave of absence’ requests during term time.

 - Develop/review policies regarding pupils who are unable to attend school due to medical needs.

 - Contribute to the delivery of curriculum related issues including, for example, school age employment and attendance matters.

-- Training and support for key stakeholders, for example, designated safeguarding teacher leads, child protection co-ordinators, as well as responsible for closing the achievement gaps for vulnerable groups, including looked after children and those with special educational needs and disabilities.
+- Training and support for key stakeholders.
+Examples include designated safeguarding teacher leads and child protection co-ordinators.
+They're responsible for closing the achievement gaps for vulnerable groups.
+This includes looked after children and those with special educational needs and disabilities.

 - Support, advice and guidance in relation to traveller attendance.

-- Support, advice and guidance to schools for pupils who are at risk of criminal/ASB or who are involved with the Youth Offending Team.
+- Support, advice and guidance to schools for pupils who are at risk of criminal/ASB.
+They also help those who are involved with the Youth Offending Team.

 - Support, advice and guidance for children at risk of or known to be sexually exploited

 Children and young people’s patterns of attendance can and do change markedly over the year for a wide variety of reasons.

 We strongly advise all schools and academies to buy education welfare officer time to make sure that you're covered for any attendance issues that may arise.